xz4535/nyu-big-data-hw2-group/RESULTS.md

 ## Part 1
 Paste the results of your queries for each question given in the README below:

-1.<br>Track ID: 22344, Track Name: Wesley Willis
+1.<br>Track ID: 22344, Track name: Outburst
-<br>Track ID: 66084, Track Name: Wayne Myers
+<br>Track ID: 66084, Track name: Got My Modem Working
-<br>Track ID: 66096, Track Name: Wayne Myers
+<br>Track ID: 66096, Track name: Mistress Song
 <br> We pull track id and track lyricist from track, and in table track we enter queries to find lyricist's name that start with W.

 2.<br>value:(None,)